 The British Uzbek Society is funded by the subscriptions of corporate and individual members.
 BUS activities include lectures, as well as receptions to celebrate mutually significant festivals, such as Nauruz (Uzbek New Year) and a joint event to mark Uzbek Constitution Day (8 December) and Christmas.

-The BUS website was created by Artur Abdurakhmanov; articles were written by Shirin Akiner, unless otherwise indicated.
-All material on the website is the copyright of the authors.
+The BUS website was created by Ramil Minullin; articles were written by Shirin Akiner, unless otherwise indicated.
+All written material on the website is the copyright of the authors.
+We have tried to ascertain the copyright of the illustrations, but if we have inadvertently infringed these rights, please inform us and we shall rectify the error immediately.